 What Are the Reviews Saying?

-Getting a product that may be flakey with quality, especially something as important as baby safety gates, is never a good move to make?
+Getting a product that may be flakey with quality, especially something as important as a baby safety gate, is never a good move to make?

 Making Sure They’re Not too Similar